Revision 20-4; Effective October 1, 2020

 No appointment is required to process an application.

-Note: For requested interviews, if the applicant requests to be rescheduled, the household must be informed that an interview is not required and the processing of the application can begin without an interview.
-An application must not be denied if the household fails to show for the appointment when interview is not required.
+Note: For requested interviews, inform the household an interview is not required.
+Do not deny an application if the household fails to complete an interview when an interview is not required.

-No appointment is required to process an application or renewal unless the individual non-complies with the Health Care Orientation requirement or Texas Health Steps (THSteps) or information needed to determine eligibility can only be obtained through a telephone interview.
+No appointment is required to process an application or renewal unless the person non-complies with the Health Care Orientation requirement, non-complies with Texas Health Steps, or information needed to determine eligibility can only be obtained through a phone interview.

-Note: For requested interviews, if the applicant requests to be rescheduled, the household must be informed that an interview is not required and the processing of the application can begin without an interview.
-An application must not be denied if the household fails to show for the appointment when interview is not required.
+Note: For requested interviews, inform the household an interview is not required.
+Do not deny an application if the household fails to complete an interview when an interview is not required.

 Related Policy